 - Psychological/sociological principles of eating

 Accreditation is the seal of approval a program receives when it meets nationally-recognized standards.
 Attending an accredited school tells future employers that you’ve received an education that adequately prepares you to work in your chosen field.

 Schools with nutrition programs may be accredited by regional accreditation boards and others are accredited in a certain specialization.
-For example, Teachers College at Columbia University is accredited by the Commission on Accreditation for Diabetics Education.
+For example, Teachers College at Columbia University is accredited by the Commission on Dietetic Registration.

 Not only is accreditation important for your future endeavors, but it also opens the door to federal financial aid opportunities.

 Tell us a little about yourself and we'll connect you with schools that offer nutritionist degree programs.